mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Katagiri**: That’s why I said the universe.
 Which is right now.

 Right now, right here, it doesn’t mean something limited by something which is called water.
 Right now, right here is what?
 Right now, right here is the universe.
-If you say universe, you are already tricked by the word ‘universe’.
+If you say *universe*, you are already tricked by the word universe.
 The universe is what?
 Total function of right now, right here.
 How can you see the real meaning of right now, right here, of the universe?
 Be alive, right now, right here.

 So whatever you say – “that is water,” “that is a moon” – that’s okay, according to this.
 But when you come back to the [dualistic](glossary#dualistic) world, water is water.
 Moment is moment.
 Space is space.
 Time is time.
 Toe is toe.
 Katagiri is Katagiri.
 So, how can you know the universe?
 Using the toe, using right now, right here, perfectly fitting into your object.
 At that time, the universe blooms.
 That is one.
 It is not a combination of the water and the moon.